amplience/amplience-sfcc-composable-commerce/docs/amplience/shoppable-image-component.md

 ![Cart Custom Tooltip](./media/shoppyCartTooltip.png)

 Now when you hover over that spot it will read the text you've entered.
-This text may also be localized.
+This text may also be localised.

 ![Cart Tooltip Updated Hover](./media/shoppyCartComplete.png)